Chapter One: New Addition

 "Your relationship with Jack?"
 Daniel watched Arty look up at him before looking away as he scooped crumbs onto the plate.

 "How old is Jack?"
 Daniel asked, turning around so that he could look fully at Arty.
-The older brunette turned from the sink, looking up at the ceiling.
+The older brunette turned from the trash, looking up at the ceiling.
 He twisted his lips in thought before looking at Daniel.

 "You're lying," Daniel spoke up and Arty laughed, nodding.
 He dropped his gaze to the floor before looking back to Daniel.